If you're like me, you've found yourself staring down the list of impressively (and intimidatingly)…

 Again, a thermos type glass.
 De'Longhi’s reputation for espresso solutions for the home barista is vast.
 These cups are very eye appealing and most importantly they retain heat longer than a traditional cup.
 The double walled construction acts just as a thermos by insulating your drink to last longer.

 When it comes to aesthetics, they are elegant.
 Made of Borosilicate, glass, they are durable and easy to clean.
 You can put them in your dishwasher with the rest of the dishware.
 These cups are not made to last for ever.
 Some people complained about their fragility.
 They come as a set of two.
 A bit pricey for just cups, no saucers.

 If you want to make a traditional drink, then you would only consider cups not larger than 6 oz.
 Cappuccinos and lattes are not medium or large, not to even think super large.
 They have a preset size 5.5-6 oz.
 Additionally, they must be white and served on a matching saucer.

-Of course, the cup won’t chance the proportions of coffee, milk and espresso that go into those drinks.
+Of course, the cup won’t change the proportions of coffee, milk, and espresso that go into those drinks.
 The barista, you, must do it right.

 As a heat retaining material, porcelain it’s better than other materials.
 Because the clay components are heated at high temperatures, the non-porous product loses heat at a slower rate.
 This is ideal to keep your coffee drink hot longer.